emma-sax4/emmasax4.info/_posts/2020-02-22-the-benefits-of-gratitude.md

 ### Three things a day, for 21 days 3️⃣✍🏼🗓

 At the end of every day (or beginning of the day, if you have a good memory), write down three things that happened that day that you are grateful for.
 This is the one I do.
-Sometimes I do more than three things, if I had a really good day.
+Sometimes I write more than three things, if I had a really good day.
 Other days, it can be more challenging to crank three out.
 Sometimes my list looks like this:

 > 1. I'm grateful I woke up this morning.
 > 2. I'm grateful it's the weekend.